jnh277/data_to_mpc/README.md

 pip install --upgrade pip
 pip install --upgrade jax jaxlib==0.1.59+cuda111 -f https://storage.googleapis.com/jax-releases/jax_releases.html
 ```
 Change `cuda111` to match the current CUDA version.
+If you visit the [URL in the command](https://storage.googleapis.com/jax-releases/jax_releases.html) there is a list of available versions.